alan-kudelko/DrinkCreator6000/README.md

 ---

-### 6. Input Handling & MCP23017
+### 6. Input Handling & MCP23008

-#### 6.1 Configuration of MCP23017
+#### 6.1 Configuration of MCP23008

-The MCP23017 is a 16-bit I/O expander IC that provides additional GPIO pins via an I2C interface.
-It features 22 registers (comprising 11 register pairs) that enable control of 16 pins, organized into two 8-bit ports (Port A and Port B).
+The MCP23008 is a 8-bit I/O expander IC that provides additional GPIO pins via an I2C interface.
+It features 11 registers that enable control of 8 pins.
 Its primary advantage lies in its ability to expand the number of input and output lines available to a microcontroller.

-However, this IC was selected due to its inclusion of two interrupt pins, which can be utilized to signal when a button press occurs.
+However, this IC was selected due to its inclusion of two interrupt pin, which can be utilized to signal when a button press occurs.
 Moreover, it maintains the previous button states within dedicated registers, allowing the interrupt to be serviced at a later time without the need for immediate response.
 The stored button states persist until the data is read from the device, ensuring no input events are lost.

-#### 6.2 Reading data from MCP23017
+#### 6.2 Reading data from MCP23008

 Button input handling is implemented using a dedicated FreeRTOS task, which waits on a binary semaphore.
-This semaphore is released by an interrupt service routine (ISR) whenever the MCP23017 triggers a change on either INTA or INTB.
+This semaphore is released by an interrupt service routine (ISR) whenever the MCP23008 triggers a change on INTA.
 This design ensures that input processing is deferred from the ISR context, minimizing interrupt latency and preserving real-time responsiveness.

-When the semaphore is acquired, the task reads the INTCAP (Interrupt Capture) registers, which store the latched state of both Port A and Port B at the exact moment the interrupt occurred.
+When the semaphore is acquired, the task reads the INTCAP (Interrupt Capture) registers, which store the latched state of Port at the exact moment the interrupt occurred.
 This guarantees that no input event is lost — even if there's a delay between the interrupt and task execution.

 The input algorithm implements: